Jul 28, 2017 - Ownership switched by andrea * Jul 31, 2017 - Page under review * Mar 17, 2018 - Overhaul of the page

-The BosconeroGroup is a typical massif of the Dolomites belonging to the Dolomiti di Zoldo, located in Veneto, Belluno Province.
-It's a small but very interesting group, very differentiated and showing high and vertical walls, divided into two subgroups: Sfornioi-Sassolungo di Cibiana Subgroup and Bosconero-Rocchette Subgroup.
+The BosconeroGroup is a typical massif of the Dolomites belonging to the Dolomiti di Zoldo, located in Veneto county, Belluno Province.
+It's a small but very interesting group, strongly differentiated, showing high and vertical walls and divided into two subgroups: Sfornioi-Sassolungo di Cibiana Subgroup and Bosconero-Rocchette Subgroup.
 The massif doesn't overcome the altitude of 2500 meters slm, being Sasso di Bosconero 2468 m the highest summit, and hasn’t the size of the more famous Dolomites groups, but amongst the less known massifs it’s probably the one with the more beautiful and impressive walls.
 The Bosconero mountain range is bordered by the Piave Valley to the East, the Boite Valley to the North-East, the Zoldo Valley to the South and West, the Cervegana River Valley to the North-West and the River Rite to the North.
 The peaks are surrounded by steep valleys thickly covered by carpets of Pino Mugo or Barancio (dwarf pine) on upper altitudes and from Coniferous and Beech woods in intermediate and lower altitudes.
 The Bosconero group includes the wild Val Tovanella in its territory, since 1971 become a Natural reserve with an extension of 1040 hectares.
 The world “Bosconero” means “dark wood” or “dense wood” and has very ancient origin.
 Very close there are the more famous mountains Monte Pelmo and Monte Antelao.

 The structure of the group looks like a letter T. The south branch, starts from the "Sfornioi" chain with 3 different summits (N. 2410m, mid.
 2425m, S. 2409m) and culminates with a triad of different peaks: "Sasso di Toanella" 2430m, "Rocchetta Alta" 2412m and the highest point of the group, "Sasso di Bosconero" 2468m.
 The east branch, starts from "Spiz de S. Piero” 2084m, untill the "Sfornioi nord”.
 The east branch starts from "Sfornioi north" and hosts the "Sassolungo di Cibiana" 2413m and the “Sass de Mezdì" 2202m.